-Summer’s not cancelled.
 Regardless of what’s going on in the world, we still have long days, sunshine, and days spent swimming to look forward to (hopefully not at a too-crowded public pool or beach).
 We’ll admit, it’s hard enough finding a well-fitting option, let alone a good one that’s also better for the environment than traditional options.
-That’s why we rounded up 15 eco-conscious brands that make flattering, comfortable, well-made swimsuits that won’t trash the water you’re swimming in.
+These brands utilize environmentally friendly fabrics and repurpose ocean waste for function, there’s a vast array of options to choose from, and none of them sacrifice style.
+Ahead, We rounded up 15 eco-conscious brands that make flattering, comfortable, well-made swimsuits that won’t trash the water you’re swimming in.

 1. Jade Swim